 Exercise programs near you

 Some areas have special exercise programs for men with prostate cancer.
-The fitness trainers and staff will understand your needs and concerns, and will be able to work with you to build your routine.
-Speak to your doctor or care team, or check with a local support group who can help point you to exercise resources.
+The fitness trainers and staff understand your needs and concerns and will be able to work with you to build your routine.
+Speak to your doctor or care team, check with a local support group or visit ESSA (Exercise & Sports Science Australia) for help finding exercise resources.

 Worried about getting going?